Outpatient Treatment Center + Recovery Residence

 Student Care Manager

-Amos Van Landingham brings over a decade of experience working in the substance abuse treatment field, including with Promises and Caron, to their work at The Haven at College, overseeing Student Care Managers across the Haven at College Outpatient Centers.
+Amos Van Landingham brings over a decade of experience working in the substance abuse treatment field to their work at The Haven at College, overseeing Student Care Managers across the Haven at College Outpatient Centers.
 Their past roles ranged from Transitional Living House Manager to Residential Technician, Marketing, Print Production Management, and National and International Event Management.
 Having gotten sober as an undergrad at UCLA, graduating with a B.A. in Sociology and Women’s Studies, they passionately serve Haven students knowing first-hand the challenges of getting sober in college.

 Sabrena Bryce, M.A.